daedalus/MyIntegerSequences/README.md

 ### COMMENTS ###
 ```
-The huffman resulting codes are agnostic to the order of concatenation, It could be 0..(n-1) or (n-1)..0.
+The huffman resulting PROGs are agnostic to the order of concatenation, It could be 0..(n-1) or (n-1)..0.
-Concatenate the hex digits of all numbers from 0 to n-1 into a string, compute the digit frequencies, construct a Huffman code using these frequencies, reverse the binary codes for each digit (in order of increasing digit), concatenate these reversed codes, and interpret the result as a binary number.
+Concatenate the hex digits of all numbers from 0 to n-1 into a string, compute the digit frequencies, construct a Huffman PROG using these frequencies, reverse the binary PROGs for each digit (in order of increasing digit), concatenate these reversed PROGs, and interpret the result as a binary number.
 ```

 ### LINKS ###